About Moeen Centre

 The Honorable David C. Onley

 Former Lieutenant Governor of Ontario

-The Honorable David Charles Onley is the 28th Lieutenant Governor of Ontario.
+The Honorable David Charles Onley was the 28th Lieutenant Governor of Ontario.
 As the province’s first Lieutenant Governor with a disability, he was committed to using his position to help remove barriers for people living with disabilities.
 Prior to his appointment, he worked as a journalist for CityTV primarily on science and technology stories and he was a published author.
 Upon leaving his post, the Honourable David C. Onley was appointed as senior lecturer in the Department of Political Sciences at University of Toronto, his alma mater and he served as the University’s Special Ambassador for the 2015 Pan American and Parapan American Games.

 Mr. Abdulla Idris (Honorary)

 Dr. Abdulla Idris is a well-known public speaker, imam and community leader.
 He is the founder of the Islamic Society of North America, the first full-time Islamic school in Toronto, ON.
 He serves as the chair of the Islamic Media Foundation, a board member of the North American Islamic Trust and Islamic Teaching Center, and a member of the advisory board of the American Muslim Council.